 In the year 330, Byzantium was chosen as the capital city of the Eastern Roman Empire (also known as the Byzantine Empire).
 The emperor Constantine the Great changed its name to Constantinople (and today, the city is called Istanbul).

-Over the following centuries, a new architectural style emerged characterised by rich mosaics and high-rising domes.
-The style spread and original examples can still be found in places like Rome and Ravenna.
+Over the following centuries, a new architectural style emerged, characterised by rich mosaics and high-rising domes.
+The style spread and original examples can still be found in Rome and Ravenna.

 Here are some of the examples you can find in England.